daveek/apollo-test/README.md

 * Any fields that are queried should be backfilled with null when the REST endpoint responds with undefined.

-> Unfortunately I'm not too sure what the intention of this is.
-In trying to clarify it, it sounds like this requirement mandates that any fields specified in a GraphQL type should resolve to null if they are not provided by the REST API.
+> In trying to clarify to clarify the intention of this requirement, it sounds like it mandates that any fields specified in a GraphQL type should resolve to null if they are not provided by the REST API.
 If this understanding is correct, then you'll find the correct implementation here.
 If a node in the graph is unable to be resolved, an error is set as would be expected with GraphQL.

 ## Setup